 How do stakeholders (communities, businesses, government, activists) currently approach re/generation, and how might an anthropologist usefully intervene?
 What new knowledge would be created in the process, and what actions and decisions would follow on?
 In what ways does re/generation offer an opportunity to decolonize our current mindsets and models about kinship, lifecycles and relationships between humans and the environment, and systems of value creation and value exchange?
 What is the business and social case for that?
 Even most urgently, how do these conversations play out against the unfolding backdrop on the pandemic and post-pandemic world, from which individuals, businesses, communities, and organizations are emerging?

-The conference will run on three tracks.
+The conference will run on FOUR tracks, no longer just the three.
 Below is a non-exhaustive list of questions of interest.
 Additional takes on the sub-themes of each track are welcome.

 How do we bring anthropological sensibility to questions of building products, services, and infrastructures for generations, and for intergenerational justice?
 What are the business cases for that, and how do such business models and cases challenge capitalism to change?
 How does anthropology help bridge generational divides, and through what form, formats, and interventions?
 What changes in cultural assumptions about age, ageing, and longevity are both present already – and must be championed further – for the creation of inclusive and diverse organizations, business, and generation-sensitive products, services, and technologies?
 What does heritage mean in this context?
 How – and what – do we build with generations in mind and together with generations?
 What new technologies enable this?
 How does generational thinking affect the way new technologies, services, products, and policies are developed and deployed?